springload/react-accessible-headings/README.md

 1. Whether there are skipped heading levels.
 Ie, `<h1>` followed by an `<h3>`;
 2. Whether there are multiple `<h1>`s in the page (there should only be a single `<h1>`).

-An exception will be thrown if any of these error occur.
+An exception will be thrown if any of these errors occur.

 Testing in [Axe](https://www.deque.com/axe/) will also reveal this type of error.